 - Through on-going communication with our people, we’re regularly reinforcing government advice regarding self-isolation for suspected symptoms and hygiene, while supporting them through this everchanging situation.
 We’re updating our people regularly and putting measures in place to support mental as well as physical wellbeing.

-In March we closed our cafes and shops.
-Our mail order service (www.bettys.co.uk) remains open, so you can still order for delivery to your door, although there may be some slight differences to our normal service so we may need to contact you about delivery times or your order.
+Our mail order service (www.bettys.co.uk) remains open, so you can still order for delivery to your door, although there may be some slight differences to our normal service, so we may need to contact you about delivery times or your order.
 While you can still contact us via our phone lines or emails, we’re extra busy at the moment, so it may take a little longer for you to get through.

 As always, our priority is keeping our people and customers safe, so, as with the rest of our site, strict measures have been put into place to ensure everyone’s safety.